Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 When breastfeeding is a positive experience, its practice reinforces itself.
 Similarly, when it is not established or carried out correctly, its practice becomes increasingly difficult.
 For example, when exclusive breastfeeding is replaced by formula milk or accompanied by the premature introduction of other foods or liquids, several negative effects occur.
 First, the use of these other foods results in a lower intake of breast milk, which is much more nutritious and has more protective effects than any other alternative.
 Additionally, the baby's demand for breast milk decreases, along with the sucking stimulus, and ultimately, milk production diminishes.
 Without support, mothers facing this situation may be forced to rely entirely on the substitutes for breast milk that initiated the problem.

 Promoting breastfeeding is not simply a matter of explaining its benefits.
-It is necessary to ensure that choosing breastfeeding becomes the most advantageous, convenient, and easy option for mothers to adopt and sustain, as they are the ones who must make and continue this decision (ENN & IFE Core Group, 2021)Emergency Nutrition Network & Infant Feeding in Emergencies Core Group.
-(2021).
-Operational guidance on breastfeeding counselling in emergencies. https://www.ennonline.net/resource/ife/operational-guidance-breastfeeding-counselling-emergencies.
-It must also be perceived as the best option by their partners and families, who must support mothers.
-For this reason, it is necessary to address this goal from health centres and hospitals, but also from the community and public health policies, and always from a gender equity perspective.
+It is necessary to ensure that choosing breastfeeding becomes the most advantageous, convenient and easy option for mothers to adopt and maintain, as they are the ones who must make and sustain this decision (ENN & IFE Core Group, 2021).
+It must also be seen as the best option by their partners and families, who must support mothers.
+For this reason, it is necessary to address this objective from health centres and hospitals, but also from the community and public health policies, and always from a gender equity perspective.

 Breastfeeding promotion from health services

-The information that mothers, their families, and their communities have about breastfeeding will largely determine the decisions they make about the feeding and care of their future children.
-For this reason, breastfeeding promotion must begin as soon as pregnancy is known and continue through childbirth and the postpartum period (WHO, 2017)World Health Organization.
-(2017).
-Guideline: Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services.
-World Health Organization. https://www.who.int/publications/i/item/9789241550086.
+The information that mothers, their families and their communities have about breastfeeding will largely determine the decisions they make about the feeding and care of their future children.
+For this reason, breastfeeding promotion must begin as soon as pregnancy is known and continue through childbirth and the postpartum period (WHO, 2017a).

 Antenatal follow-up consultations are a key opportunity.
 These can be complemented with additional activities such as childbirth preparation and newborn care classes.
 The information provided during this period should cover the importance and benefits of breastfeeding for the health of the baby and the mother, and for the family's finances.
 It should also address techniques and skills for successful breastfeeding, the challenges and difficulties that may arise, how to overcome them, and the support services available to make breastfeeding a positive experience.

-The moment of birth is also fundamental.
-Generally, just a little assistance is enough for a newborn to begin breastfeeding easily within the first hour of life.
-From that moment on, it is the baby's own sucking that stimulates the release of maternal prolactin and the immediate production of milk.
+The moment of birth is also crucial.
+Generally, a little assistance is all that is needed for a newborn to begin breastfeeding easily within the first hour of life.
+From that moment on, it is the infant's own suckling that stimulates the release of maternal prolactin and the immediate production of milk.
 It is therefore important to place the baby on the mother with skin-to-skin contact.
-This also promotes a wonderful emotional bond, proper temperature regulation, and the transfer of protective bacteria to the newborn.
-Alongside this, the mother should be guided and given additional advice to ensure a good latch, exclusive on-demand breastfeeding should be recommended, the risks of using bottles should be explained, and the baby and mother should be kept in the same room.
-Healthcare institutions must have adequate policies and trained staff to ensure compliance with all of these measures (WHO, 2018)WHO & UNICEF.
-(2018).
-Implementation guidance: Protecting, promoting, and supporting breastfeeding in facilities providing maternity and newborn services — the revised Baby-friendly Hospital Initiative 2018.
-World Health Organization. https://www.who.int/publications/i/item/9789241513807.
+This also promotes a wonderful emotional bond, proper temperature regulation and the transfer of protective bacteria to the newborn.
+Alongside this, the mother should be guided and given additional advice on achieving a good latch, exclusive on-demand breastfeeding should be recommended, the risks of bottle use should be explained, and the baby and mother should be kept in the same room.
+Healthcare institutions must have appropriate policies and trained staff to ensure compliance with all these measures (WHO & UNICEF, 2018).

 Breastfeeding promotion in the community

-After discharge and throughout the entire duration of breastfeeding, mothers, their partners, and families should have access to some form of additional support to resolve any doubts that may arise over time.
-This also helps to address rumours and contradictory messages they receive from other information sources (ENN & IFE Core Group, 2021)Emergency Nutrition Network & Infant Feeding in Emergencies Core Group.
-(2021).
-Operational guidance on breastfeeding counselling in emergencies. https://www.ennonline.net/resource/ife/operational-guidance-breastfeeding-counselling-emergencies.
+After discharge and throughout the entire duration of breastfeeding, mothers, their partners and families must be able to count on some form of additional support to resolve any doubts that arise over time.
+This also helps to address rumours or contradictory messages received from other information sources (ENN & IFE Core Group, 2021).

 The creation of support groups and networks among mothers and families going through a similar life stage can be very helpful in identifying and properly overcoming difficulties.
 Examples of difficulties include the self-perception of producing insufficient milk or of insufficient quality, or the incorrect interpretation of normal baby behaviors as signs of a problem.
 Some issues, which are easy to prevent or address, often lead to the introduction of supplements or artificial formulas, and to the premature and definitive cessation of breastfeeding and its benefits.